frappe/frappe_io/frappe_io/www/docs/user/en/understanding-doctypes.md

         do_something_else()
 ```

 There are a lot of methods provided by default on the `doc` object.
-You can find the complete [list here](#complete-document-reference).
+You can find the complete <a href="https://frappe.io/docs/user/en/api/document#document-methods" target="_blank">list here</a>
+.

 ### Controller Hooks